Isayso/VideoLinkSafe/README.md

 # Video Link Safe

 Save and organize your YouTube links and playlists and local video files in a SQL database.
-Import for NewPipe Database.
+Import for NewPipe Database file.
+Export the database in NewPipe, unzip the file on Windows and import it.
 Beta version for download.

 With Kodi video playlist Import/Export function.
 Hotkey for link import, Youtube playlists import possible.
 Needs youtube-dl to play high resolution videos with vlc.
 Drag&Drop support for local video files with thumbnail image generation.